Mary's Path

 Our hearts are full of gratitude as we celebrate the 30 teen moms and 25 babies who called Mary’s Path home this past year, including eight healthy babies born to teen moms residing with us.
 Our houses were full of special baby firsts—first smiles, first teeth, first steps and words.
 It’s been a joy to watch the little ones grow and thrive.
 We also celebrated many wonderful milestones for our teen moms—three high school graduations, two college enrollments, and two first jobs.

 Mary's Path is a special place, filling a unique niche in the care of teen moms from the foster care system.
-We are one of only four facilities in the State that has the expertise to work with these teens and address their complex needs.
+We remain one of only four facilities in the State that has the expertise to work with these teens and address their complex needs.
 Compared to teen mothers living in other circumstances, those in foster care are more likely to experience substance misuse, depression, anxiety, attention deficit hyperactivity disorder, and suicidal ideation.
 They also face the same challenges that all foster youth face – incomplete schooling, unemployment, and homelessness.

 And they are all learning to become mothers.